Italy struggles to turn page on corruption

 The stakes are high.
 Italy is hoping to attract 20 million visitors to Milan for the fair, a feast of futuristic pavilions and other amenities from more than 140 countries and centred on the theme of nutrition.

-Local and central governments have earmarked 1.3 billion euros (1 billion pounds) to help fund infrastructure and other public works at what has become Italy's biggest building site.
+Local and central governments have earmarked 1.3 billion euros ($1.85 billion) to help fund infrastructure and other public works at what has become Italy's biggest building site.

 The fair could boost Italy's economy 10 billion euros and add nearly 200,000 jobs, according to the Expo organizers.